ast-grep/ast-grep.github.io/website/guide/quick-start.md

    TypeScript/src
 ```

-ast-grep will start an interactive session to let you choose if you want to apply the patch.
+`ast-grep` will start an interactive session to let you choose if you want to apply the patch.
 Press `y` to accept the change!

 That's it!
 You have refactored TypeScript's repository in minutes.
-Congratulation!
+Congratulations!

-Hope you enjoy the power of AST editing in plain programming language pattern.
-Our next step is to know more about the pattern code.
+We hope you enjoy the power of AST editing in plain programming language pattern.
+The next step is to learn more about writing patterns.

 :::tip Pattern does not work?
 See our FAQ for more [guidance](/advanced/faq.html) on writing patterns.